Bible verse for the study – Colossians 1:17 – He existed before anything else, and he holds all creation together.

 Click on the link below or copy and paste it into your browser.
 This will take you to a page of Freebies from Mary Southerland from Girlfriends in God.
 Look for the free MP3s section; click on and listen to “How to Manage Your Stress.”

 Optional Reading Assignment: On the same link above you will also find a 2-part article that Mary has written entitled “How to Manager Emotions.”
 You can read both parts, but I believe that part-1 speaks more to our unglued moments.

 Memory Verse for the Week – The Lord is my shepherd; I have all that I need.
 Psalm 23:1

 Assignments for the Week:

-- Surrender that unbalanced area to God and ask Him to show you how to abide in Him instead of relying upon yourself and your own strength.
-Write out a prayer to God about those areas that you are surrendering to Him and ask for His guidance and His help.
+- Surrender that unbalanced area to God and ask Him to show you how to find peace in Him instead of relying upon yourself and your own strength.
+Write out a prayer to God about those areas that you are surrendering to Him.

 - At the end of each day, reflect back on how your day went…be honest with yourself about those moments when you became “unglued.”
 Did you realize right away that you were not allowing God to hold you all together or did it take a while?
 What helped you in that moment?
-What did you forget to do in that moment?
 Record this information in your journal and, if need be, write an amendment to your “mandate to change.”